-For example, if there was an issue, arguably there's an 10:19 10 11 issue here that Mr. O'Brien should have been given documents before meetings or in advance of engagement 12 13 with the process, do you think that that's something 14 that could be easily rectified by simply putting in the Trust Guidelines an addition that this is the structure 10:19 15 16 to be followed before engaging with someone subjected 17 to this framework; that they know the information that 18 we have and they know what's being said and they have an opportunity?
-Do you think that remedy would be 19 something that could be easily achieved by the Trust?
-20 10:19 I don't think there's any -- I don't think anybody 21 Α. 22 would argue with that.
-I suppose the practicalities around some of that, so yes, absolutely, in terms of 23 24 putting that in the framework in terms of those steps 25 that should happen is the ideal.
-10.20
+For example, if there was an issue, arguably there's an 10:19 10 issue here that Mr. O'Brien should have been given 11 12 documents before meetings or in advance of engagement 13 with the process, do you think that that's something that could be easily rectified by simply putting in the 14 Trust Guidelines an addition that this is the structure 10:19 15 16 to be followed before engaging with someone subjected to this framework; that they know the information that 17 18 we have and they know what's being said and they have 19 an opportunity?
+Do you think that remedy would be 20 something that could be easily achieved by the Trust?
+10:19 I don't think there's any -- I don't think anybody 21 Α. would argue with that.
+I suppose the practicalities 22 around some of that, so yes, absolutely, in terms of 23 24 putting that in the framework in terms of those steps that should happen is the ideal.
+25 10:20 degree of a range of roles that people carried, when 1 2 I look back over, on reflection before obviously coming 3 here, the witness statements being generated and sent out and then being agreed with the Case Investigator, 4 5 which was Dr. Chada, subsequently sent back, sent out 10:20 to the individual, chased up with the individual, 6 7 amendments made with the individual.
+So, I don't 8 disagree that ideally that's what you would like to see 9 but in order to progress, sometimes that is challenging.
+You know, you are balancing all the time 10 10.21 11 in terms of what am I best doing here?
+Do I continue 12 to try and progress whilst I try and kind of get all of 13 that?